 To bread the chicken, I use the usual method of dredging it in the flour mixture, then dipping it in a mix of milk and eggs, and then another dunk into the flour mixture.
 I like to use my cast iron pan (this is the type of skillet I use), and I use a heat-stable fat for pan frying the chicken.

-* The most traditional cooking fat for fried chicken would be lard, but Butter, tallow, or coconut oil would all work well too since they can all hold up to high heat.
+* The most traditional cooking fat for fried chicken would be lard, but butter, tallow, or coconut oil would all work well too since they can all hold up to higher heat.
 Finding a good source of lard or tallow from healthy, pasture-raised animals isn’t always easy, though, depending on where you live, so butter or coconut oil might be better options.
 If you don’t want your chicken to have a coconut taste, I would recommend using an expeller pressed refined coconut oil because it has a neutral taste.

 The seasonings in this recipe can be tweaked depending on individual preference, and the dry part of the mixture could even be prepared in bulk a head of time and then stored away for future use so you don’t have to mix up the ingredients each time.